 2. The Picture of Dorian Gray

 There’s almost a magical quality in Oscar Wilde’s writings.
-Dorian Gray’s picture is a pleasantly enjoyable experience that leaves behind a bitter aftertaste of cynicism.
-It is the tragedy of youth that everything that seems so possible slowly slips away into a dream over time.
+Dorian Gray’s picture is a pleasantly enjoyable experience that leaves a bitter aftertaste of cynicism.
+The tragedy of youth is that everything that seems so possible slowly slips away into a dream over time.
 As a society, we are obsessed with youth.
 We want to feel beyond the thought that growing old is almost appalling.

 The Picture of Dorian Gray will glue you to the book for hours.
 The novel follows the story of a susceptible young man who inherits a great fortune and becomes a notorious symbol of evil and depravity.
 Oscar Wilde takes the reader on a journey, starting with the heights of aestheticism and ending with the depths of decadence and moral corruption.
 It is one of the best classic books I have ever read.